 Accessing Prohibited Materials: We encourage you NOT to bring any prohibited materials, listed below, with you to the test center.
-If you do bring any of these materials you will be required to leave them outside the testing area, in a secure area, or in your vehicle.
+If you do bring any of these materials (or additional items including large jewelry, watches, wallets, and purses), you will be required to leave them outside the testing area, in a secure area, or in your vehicle.
 You will not be allowed to access these items during the test.

 Leaving the Test Center: You are NOT allowed to leave the test center building during the test session.

 Headphones and/or earplugs are available at CBT test centers upon request.